ScottMorris/twitter-video-generator/README.md

 ## Different Sizes

 Not all videos downloaded from Twitter are the same shape and size.
-Even though the script tries to do its best to download everything ins 720p (1280 x 720) some of the videos are portrait (720 x 1280) and others have other aspect ratios.
+Even though the script tries to do its best to download everything in 720p (1280 x 720), some of the videos are portrait (720 x 1280), and others have other aspect ratios.
 This is a challenge when trying to concatenate them all into one video.
 The script uses the [MediaInfo NuGet Wrapper](https://github.com/StefH/MediaInfo.DotNetWrapper) to determine various parameters about the videos and different filters are applied depending on what is found.

 ### Portrait Videos